 AT&T. The capacity added by New T-Mobile's 5G network, as well as the response it will induce in its competitors, will have a significant consumer welfare benefit, both enhancing value for subscribers in the form of greater quality and decreasing prices across the board.
-And beyond the simple increase in capacity, New T-Mobile will be able to deploy a multi-faceted 5G network that combines T-Mobile low- and high-band spectrum with Sprint mid-band spectrum to provide the full array of features and improvements that the new 5G standard promises across the country.
-Is supported to the full array of features and improvements that the new 5G standard promises across the country.
+162 And beyond the simple increase in capacity, New T-Mobile will be able to deploy a multi-faceted 5G network that combines T-Mobile low- and high-band spectrum with Sprint mid-band spectrum to provide the full array of features and improvements that the new 5G standard promises across the country.
+163

 At present, both Verizon and AT&T have announced 5G deployments that rely upon their significant millimeter wave band holdings, but are not true nationwide 5G networks because they lack coverage outside the most densely populated areas.
 Millimeter wave spectrum has massive bandwidth, which provides the potential for incredible capacity when deployed in high density areas.
-Even though Verizon and AT&T also have significant low- and mid-band spectrum resources, they have both concentrated on limited 5G networks built around millimeter wave spectrum-in the case of Verizon, seemingly as a fixed fiber replacement and, in the case of AT&T, providing mobile broadband in very select metropolitan areas.
-Neither carrier has yet announced plans to extend 5G to cover rural markets, which would require that they refarm low-
+164 Even though Verizon and AT&T also have significant low- and mid-band spectrum resources, 165 they have both concentrated on limited 5G networks built around millimeter wave spectrum-in the case of Verizon, seemingly as a fixed fiber replacement 166 and, in the case of AT&T, providing mobile broadband in very select metropolitan areas.
+167 Neither carrier has yet announced plans to extend 5G to cover rural markets, which would require that they refarm low-